declerambaul/runz/readme.md

 # Basic Usage

-First you have to enable disk use of the iPod.
+The name of an iPod can't contain white spaces and disk use of the iPod has to be enabled.
 That option can be set in the iPod's main screen in iTunes.

 	from runz import RunCollection